hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

-Deploy Multiple AWS Databricks Workspace with KMS, Customer-managed VPC, Private Links, IP Access Lists
+Deploy Multiple AWS Databricks Workspace with CMK, Customer-managed VPC, Private Links, IP Access Lists
 =========================

 In this example, we created modules and root level template to deploy multiple (e.g. 10+) E2 Databricks workspaces at scale easily.
 Users of this template minimally should do these:
 1. Supply credentials (aws+databricks) and configuration variables for each workspaces
-2. Edit the locals block in `main.tf`
+2. Edit the locals block in `main.tf` to decide what & how many workspaces to deploy
 3. Run `terraform init` and `terraform apply` to deploy 1 or more workspaces into your VPC.
 4. Optionally, take the outputs files in `/artifacts` and patch each workspace with IP Access List.

 This modular design also allows customer to deploy, manage and delete `individual` workspace(s) easily, with minimal configuration needed.
 This template takes heavy reference (e.g. CMK module + Private Links) from https://github.com/andyweaves/databricks-terraform-e2e-examples from andrew.weaver@databricks.com and this repo is adapted to meet specific customer requirements.

+## Architecture

+> To be added - LucidChart brewing...

 ## Project Folder Structure